MPH Public Health (Web-based Learning)

 |Available as a free choice unit?||No|

 The MPH dissertation offers a number of frameworks within which students develop their research question and subsequent methodology.
 These reflect the public health competencies and more importantly, the work that many public health professionals are required to do.
-The dissertation frameworks include options to carry out primary research (collecting new data) from a new or established research project, or with more desk-based research, ranging from an adapted systematic review, analysing existing data sets, or developing an academic public health report.
+The dissertation frameworks include options to carry out primary research (collecting new data) from a new or established research project, or with more desk-based research, ranging from an adapted systematic review, analysing existing data sets, or developing an academic public health report or grant proposal.
 All of these options are equally relevant to students wanting to apply quantitative, qualitative or ‘mixed methods’ methodologies, to construct their dissertation.
 As part of the MPH dissertation, there is the possibility for students to join an external partnership (such as a local authority, or health care provider) to use their dissertation to help address a particular need for that organisation.
 These partnerships are subject to availability, but an increasing number now exist.

 Students are able to use their own public health interests and questions, as a focus for their dissertation.
 These ideas often arise as students work through their taught units, and taking any combination of units will further support students with their dissertation.
 Students have up to a full academic year to develop and submit their completed dissertation.
 Full time students will start working on their dissertation alongside their taught units, 2 year part-time students will be able to enrol on the dissertation at the start of their second year and 3-5 year part-time students would normally complete the required eight taught units before enrolling on the dissertation.
-There are five dates across the academic year for students to register their proposal dissertation title, following which they will be linked with an academic supervisor.
+There are five dates across the academic year for students to register their proposed dissertation title, following which they will be linked with an academic supervisor.

 To develop knowledge, critical appraisal and applied skills to use a research framework to fully understand and answer a defined public health question.